Wednesday 13 May 2020

 “You usually have to have a pretty darn good reason for excluding someone from your research,” says Janice.
 “And I think that is something we tend not to do in the tech world, partially because a lot of times we’re dealing with the private sector and you can say, ‘Well I have my target market and my segment and therefore I’ve predesigned who is in and it doesn’t matter who is out.
 Who is out is who we’ve already decided is who is out.’ ”

 To close this gap, Janice has striven to become more inclusive in her research.
 Part of that is recognizing that inclusive design extends beyond accessibility.
-In order to research more inclusively, she advises starting with one question: “What’s the worst case scenario and for whom?
+In striving to research more inclusively, she starts with one question: “What’s the worst case scenario and for whom?
 Who would have the worst experience and what would be the worst thing to happen to them, and who is that person?”

 The topic of inclusivity has become so popular that it has also unexpectedly extended into another interest in her life: knitting.